Shivamkumar098/voting-app/README.md

 # Voting-Application
-A BlockChain application implementing a Voting System using Sawtooth Framework
+A Blockchain application implementing a Voting System using Sawtooth Framework